As a new mom, it’s hard finding the motivation to exercise after having a C-Section. I remember being there myself.

 - Post pictures of your ideal body

-- Read lots of fitness magazines
+- Read lots of fitness magazines and search for fitness tips online.

 - Read success stories and post before and after pictures of those success stories on your fridge or somewhere you often look every day.